Global Supply Chain Management (GSC)

 This course introduces the student to the concepts and techniques necessary to design and operate global supply chains.
 It covers some of the strategic issues of managing a global supply chain and emphasizes the importance of understanding the organization, its value chain, industry, competitors, suppliers, and customers in a global framework.
 The course covers various strategies as well as different supply chain design models and approaches for efficient and effective supply chain operation.

-GSC 490 GSC Independent Research and Study 3 Credits
+GSC 490 Independent Study: Research and Creative Expression 3 Credits

 Topics to be approved by instructor, program director, and academic dean.
 Available for juniors and seniors.
 No more than 12 credits allowed toward graduation.